adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/README.md

 use to build Google Test on systems where GNU make is available (e.g. Linux, Mac OS X, and Cygwin).
 It doesn't try to build Google Test's own tests.
-Instead, it just builds the Google Test library and a sample test.
+Instead, it just builds the Google Test library and a sample out.
 You can use it as a starting point for your own build script.

 If the default settings are correct for your environment, the